 Codes and Frequencies

-SATISFIED reports responses by sample adults to the question, "In general, how satisfied are you with your life?
+For sample adults, SATISFIED reports responses to the question, "In general, how satisfied are you with your life?
 Would you say very satisfied, satisfied, dissatisfied, or very dissatisfied?"

 The question for SATISFIED is one of a series included in the National Health Interview Survey (NHIS) as part of the Healthy People 2010 initiative.
 One goal of this initiative is to "promote the health of people with disabilities, prevent secondary conditions, and eliminate disparities between people with and without disabilities in the U.S. population."
 More specifically, U.S. Department of Health and Human Services, Healthy People 2010, V. II, Objectives for Improving Health, articulated the following goal: "Increase the proportion of adults with disabilities reporting satisfaction with life" (i.e., to achieve parity with adults without disabilities).